Vichingo455/Worm-Locker2.0/README.md

-# WORM LOCKER2.0 | TROJAN-RANSOM.WIN32
+# WORM LOCKER 2.0 | TROJAN-RANSOM.WIN32
 ******************************************************
 If you damage your computer or another with this virus, I am not responsible for your actions.
 This source code